mpdev-id/dxLeaveapp/public/API_DOCUMENTATION.md

 ## Introduction

-The DXLeave API is a RESTful API that provides endpoints for managing:
+The Cutikuy API is a RESTful API that provides endpoints for managing:
 - Employee leave requests
 - User management
 - Department management